tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 </html>
 ```

-I apologize for the oversight.
-Here is the missing snippet along with its description, provided in Markdown format:

----

 ## Sliding Sidebar Menu

-Learn how to create a sliding sidebar menu that appears from the side of the screen when a button is clicked.
+Create a sliding sidebar menu that appears from the side of the screen when a button is clicked.
 This snippet uses CSS transitions and transforms for the sliding effect.

 ```html
 <!DOCTYPE html>